kevinhainline/NIRCPrepareMock/README.md

 ### `ComparePhotoZ_to_SpecZ.py`
-This script takes in the output files from EAZY, BPZ, and Le Phare (at the moment) and produces files that show the photometric redshifts compared to the spectroscopic redshifts as a function of both SNR, and a second parameter from the JAGUAR catalog, if you specify.
+This script takes in the output files from EAZY, BPZ, and Le Phare (at the moment) and calculates statistics and produces plots that show the photometric redshifts compared to the spectroscopic redshifts as a function of both SNR, and a second parameter from the JAGUAR catalog, if you specify.

 ```